tdenimal/tdenimal.github.io/_pages/bio.md

 # 2008 - 2017 : From confirmation to expertise in RDBMS:

 In 2008, i had the opportunity to work as a DBA for one of the biggest French retail group : Auchan (#18 retailer in the world in 2018).
-At that time, retail industry was changing due to the emergence of smartphones (first iphone was released just one year ago).
+At that time, Retail industry was forced to adapt to the new digital world as consumers habits were changing  (first iphone was released just one year ago).
 I was in charge of the oracle databases for the Auchan.fr website and Auchan drive stores.
 At that time, Auchan Drive store were a huge revolution where customers could shop online and pick it up within 5 minutes (guaranteed !) in the store of their choice.

-It was my very first time working for a retailer and it was extremely challenging as the SLA for the stores was quite high.
+It was my very first time working for a retailer and it was extremely challenging as the SLA for the stores were quite high.

-In 2010, i decided to change for another retailer, Lyreco.
+In 2010, i decided to change for another retailer, but in the BtoB Business, Lyreco.
+At my arrival, i had the opportunity to participate in a deep reshape of the database environments with the implementation of the Exadata Database machine.
+Using my previous experiences, i was able to industrialize completely the process of database creation, reducing the time to deliver from 7 days to less than 1 day.

+It was a great success and most of the treatments durations involving databases were reduced greatly.

 # 2017 - : Digital transformation and career shift to data science

 In early 2017, Lyreco decided to launch his digital transformation and i was involved, due to my database expertise, in the POC of new Big Data tools : Hadoop (Hortonworks), Spark, Vertica DB...
 It was at that time that i really discovered the Big Data Ecosystem and also the new roles of Data Scientist and Data engineer.

-At that time, i was looking for a way to be more close to the business
+At that time, i was looking for a way to be more close to the core business of my company.
+As a production DBA, i was involved in every technical projects but i was really feeling like i was in a IT services company within Lyreco.

+The role of Data Scientist, highly cross-disciplinary from business to computer science was really attractive to me.
+Thus i decided to find the best way to shift to